Influenza A virus subtype H3N8: Route of transmission

 Subclinical infection with virus shedding can occur in vaccinated horses, particularly where there is a mismatch between the vaccine strains and the virus strains circulating in the field.
 Such infections contribute to the spread of the disease.

 Incubation period

-The time from when a horse gets exposed to the time when it gets sick.
-It is quite short for equine influenza: typically 1–3 days and up to 7 days.
-This makes disease control easier, as infected horses can be identified sooner, meaning that appropriate control measures can be enacted more quickly.
-Diseases that have very long incubation periods can be more difficult to control.
+The incubation period of H3N8 is quite short for equine influenza, typically lasting about one to three days, though the incubation period of some cases may be as long as seven.
+This makes control of the disease easier, as infected horses can be sooner identified, subsequently reducing the time before proper control measures can be enacted.